MISSION: To provide vision and leadership to support thriving and diverse arts in the Mid-Hudson Valley.

 MELISSA DVOZENJA-THOMAS.
 Marketing & Development Coordinator

 Melissa Dvozenja-Thomas joined Arts Mid-Hudson in April 2015.
 Most recently Melissa was the Human Resources Office Manager at Cardinal Hayes Home For Children in Millbrook.
 Prior to that, she was the Managing Director at Allenberry Resort Inn & Playhouse in Pennsylvania, where her work incorporated coordinating volunteer programs, auditions, events, social media, and theatre representation.
 Melissa holds a BA in Acting for Theatre, a BA in Music Performance, a Masters in Public Administration and a Masters Certificate from the International Institute of Event Management.
 She is also a skilled photographer.
 To contact Melissa, click here.

 LILIA PÉREZ.
 Grants & Programs Manager

 Lilia Pérez joined Arts Mid-Hudson in May 2016.
-Most recently, she graduated from the State University of New York at New Paltz with a B.F.A. in Photography.
-Previously, Lilia worked as an Arts Administration Intern at the Center for Photography at Woodstock.
+As Grants & Programs Manager, she facilitates a grant program that distributes arts funding for the New York State Council on the Arts’ Decentralization Grant Program, and the Duchess and Ulster County legislatures.
+Additionally, Pérez manages the Arts Mid-Hudson Gallery and Community Gallery program which provides showing opportunities to artists in our region.
+She has provided guidance to hundreds of grant applicants, led workshops, and works to strengthen partnerships in our communities through the arts.
+She graduated from the State University of New York at New Paltz with a B.F.A. in Photography in 2015.
 Her time spent living, working, and studying in the Hudson Valley established a love for the area and its vibrant arts community.
-Now based in Kingston, NY, she continues her varying photographic work and exhibiting in the area.
+Based in Kingston, NY, she continues her varying photographic work and exhibiting in the area.
 To contact Lilia, click here.

 ELINOR LEVY.
 Folk Arts Program Manager